simonmichael/hledger/MANUAL.md

 it hides deeper accounts rather than aggregating them.

-With a [reporting interval](#reporting-interval), multiple columns will be shown.
-Note the values in each cell are the sum of postings in that period, equivalent to change of balance.
-This is good for a multi-column cashflow report or income statement.
-Eg:
+With a [reporting interval](#reporting-interval), multiple columns will be shown, one for each period.
+By default each column shows the sum of postings in that period, equivalent to change of balance.
+This is good for a multi-column income statement:

     $ hledger balance ^income ^expense --monthly --depth 3